How to deal with loneliness

 Understand what loneliness does to your body and mind

-Once you’ve acknowledged you are lonely, it is important to understand the serious impact it can have on your physical and mental health, as well as your behaviour.
+Once you’ve acknowledged you are lonely, it is important to understand the serious impact it can have on your physical and psychological health, as well as your behaviour.

-The Australian Loneliness Report found lonely Australians have worse physical and mental health, and are more likely to be depressed.
+The Australian Loneliness Report found lonely Australians have worse physical and mental health, and are more likely to experience depression.

 In fact, according to a report by Relationships Australia An Epidemic of Loneliness 2001-2017, loneliness has the same detrimental effect as smoking 15 cigarettes a day.